 For most users, posts don’t stay in your wall very long before getting pushed down by newer content.

 With Facebook’s algorithm, posts may NEVER appear on your wall based on the amount of engagement the post garnered previously.
 If there’s someone you really like to see posts from, add them to your close friends list.
 I can’t find the cite now, but I remember reading that posts showing up in your newsfeed remain visible for about 14(?) minutes before they get pushed down farther than most users will scroll.

 Twitter will institute a similar algorithm soon, according to rumors.
 That will reduce the rapid speed with which new content pushes down old content.
 Again, I can’t find the cite, but it seems to me it suggested a post on Twitter remains for only a few minutes.
-(BTW, in case you missed the news, Snapchat (where all post are visible, but disappear after you view them) now has more active users that Twitter – something to think about).
+(BTW, in case you missed the news, Snapchat (where all posts are visible but disappear after you view them) now has more active users than Twitter – something to think about).